ESPN Murdered in Ratings Last Year, No Longer #1 | John Hawkins' Right Wing News

 People don’t want to be preached to about politics while they’re trying to catch baseball scores.
 If they wanted that, they’d turn on one of the pretentious mainstream media channels.
 Since they instead chose to watch sports, just show us sports.

-The final ratings are coming in and it oh how the mighty have fallen.
+The final ratings are coming in and oh, how the mighty have fallen.

 Once regarded as the worldwide leader in sports news, ESPN still maintains its dominance over the sports cable network but has seen record lows since they adopted a more progressive/liberal tone.